 The Next Chapter

-In January 2020, Sue and Dom had purchased the building at 355 Waverley Street where they had worked with Shahram.
+In January 2020, Sue and Dom purchased the building at 355 Waverley Street, where they had worked with Shahram.
 They had planned to move Ottawa Holistic Wellness into the building at the end of their lease in January 2021.
 Fate had intervened, however, and the move was quicker than expected.
-So, in May 2020, Sue and Dom set up a brand new clinic, Complete Wellbeing that would open its doors once the COVID restrictions lifted.
+So, in May 2020, Sue and Dom set up a brand new clinic, Complete Wellbeing, that would open its doors once the COVID restrictions were lifted.

 Dominick at Home

-He lives in the country with Sue.
+He lives in the country with his wife Sue.
 He loves to listen to music, good food, spending time with friends and with his rescue cats.
-Dominick also loves to be active, and can often be seen out walking or running, he plays soccer all year round, does regular yoga classes and enjoys downhill skiing.
+Dominick also loves to be active and can often be seen out walking or running, and he plays soccer all year round, does regular yoga classes and enjoys downhill skiing.